This topic describes the hardware, software, and user requirements for installing Tamr Core, and lists supported browser versions.

-Note: Do not run other software on a server where you intend to install and deploy Tamr.
+Important: Do not run other software on a server where you intend to install and deploy Tamr Core.

-Operating system users are identified by either standard user accounts, tied to individual people at your organization, or functional system accounts, which are privileged differently and exist to manage specific applications.
+Operating system users are identified by either standard user accounts, tied to individual people at your organization, or functional system accounts, which are privileged differently and are used to manage specific applications.

 Tamr recommends that you create a local functional system account, such as

-tamr, to use for all Tamr deployment and administration tasks.
-Specifics follow.
-Use of an externally-managed standard user account is not recommended.
+tamr, to use for all Tamr Core deployment and administration tasks, as described below.
+Tamr recommends against using an externally-managed standard user account.

-Note: The username for the functional account must not contain the backslash () character.
+Important: The username for the functional account must not contain the backslash (\) character.
 If the account you use to manage Tamr includes this character, Spark jobs fail to run.